hecko-yes/hecko.my.to/on-ai-art/index.md

 2. i write like i'm very sure of myself but i genuinely do wish to be convinced i'm wrong (and it has happened on a few counts), **if you have solid evidence against anything here [please contact me](/accounts/)**
 	- i've been accused on writing like a supporter of generative models, and yeah much of what's here is also used as arguments by them; i don't write this because i endorse them, but because i genuinely believe they're right
 		- to put it another way: i'm not "fuck yeah, ai", i'm a bit "fuck ai", but mostly i'm "oh fuck, ai"
+3. just because this page focuses on artwork doesn't mean i'm not concerned about other consequences of large generative models, such as fakes (i hate that it's almost easier to generate a selfie than take one) or the possibility of superintelligence (maybe not with this paradigm but the next, or the one after that)
+4. if you're a [non-human](https://en.wikipedia.org/wiki/Otherkin) artist, apologies for excluding you with my language; if i ever find a snappy substitute for the word "human" everywhere i'll be sure to apply it

 # thesis statement